-Normal dog urine is slightly acidic and contains waste products from metabolism including dissolved mineral salts and other compounds.
+Normal dog urine is slightly acidic and contains waste products from metabolism, including dissolved mineral salts and other compounds.
 Struvite is a normal component of dog's urine and will remain dissolved as long as the urine is acidic and is not too concentrated.
-If the urine becomes exceptionally concentrated or if it becomes alkaline (opposite to acidic), struvite crystals will precipitate or fall out of solution.
+If the urine becomes very concentrated, or if it becomes alkaline (opposite to acidic), struvite crystals will form.

-Other causes of alkaline urine such as certain kidney diseases, long-term use of diuretic drugs or antacids, and other conditions that cause elevated urine pH or elevated levels of urinary phosphorus or ammonia can also predispose a dog to the formation of struvite bladder stones.
+Other causes of alkaline urine can also predispose a dog to struvite bladder stones: certain kidney diseases, long-term use of diuretic drugs or antacids, and conditions that cause elevated urine pH, urinary phosphorus, or ammonia.

 How common are struvite bladder stones?

 Bladder stones are somewhat common in dogs, and struvite stones are the most common.
-In clinical studies, up to 26% of all bladder stones were found to contain struvite.
-Together, struvite and calcium oxalate uroliths have been found to comprise over 85% of all uroliths.
-Based on the results of tens of thousands of stone analyses, it has been found that the number of struvite bladder stones has been declining in dogs while the number of calcium oxalate stones has been increasing.
+In clinical studies, between 33% and 53% of all bladder stones were found to contain struvite.
+Based on the results of tens of thousands of stone analyses, it was found that the number of struvite bladder stones has been declining in dogs while the number of calcium oxalate stones has been increasing.
 Struvite uroliths were noted to be more common in female dogs, while calcium oxalate uroliths are more common in male dogs.
-Breeds most commonly diagnosed with struvite and calcium oxalate bladder stones include Shih Tzu, Miniature Schnauzer, Bichon Frise, Lhasa Apso, and Yorkshire Terrier.

 What are the signs of struvite bladder stones?

 The signs of bladder stones are very similar to those of an uncomplicated bladder infection or cystitis.
 The most common signs that a dog has bladder stones are hematuria (blood in the urine) and dysuria (straining to urinate).
 Hematuria occurs because the stones rub against the bladder wall, irritating and damaging the tissue and causing bleeding.
-Dysuria may result from inflammation and swelling of the bladder walls or the urethra, from muscle spasms, or from a physical obstruction to urine flow.
-Veterinarians assume that the condition is painful, because people with bladder stones experience pain, and because many clients remark about how much better and more active their dog becomes following surgical removal of bladder stones.
-(Struvite crystals image via Wikimedia Commons / Joel Mills (CC BY-SA 3.0.)
+Dysuria may result from inflammation and swelling of the bladder walls or the urethra, from muscle spasms, or from a blockage urine flow.
+Dogs may demonstrate signs of discomfort by being less active, panting more, eating less or crying when urinating.

-In some cases, if your dog is relaxed and the bladder is not too painful, your veterinarian may be able to palpate (feel) struvite stones in the bladder.
+If your dog is relaxed, and the bladder is not too painful, your veterinarian may be able to palpate (feel) struvite stones in the bladder.
 However, some stones are too small to be felt this way.
-Often, bladder stones are diagnosed by means of a radiograph (X-ray) of the bladder, or by means of an ultrasound.
+Often, bladder stones are diagnosed by means of an X-ray (radiograph) of the bladder, or by means of an ultrasound.
 Struvite stones are almost always radiodense, meaning that they can be seen on a plain radiograph.
-However, sometimes bones or other overlying body parts will interfere with the ability to see bladder stones with regular X-rays, in which case your veterinarian may recommend a contrast study, a specialized technique that uses dye to outline the stones in the bladder, or a bladder ultrasound.
+However, bones or other overlying body parts will sometimes interfere with the ability to see bladder stones with regular X-rays, in which case, your veterinarian may recommend a bladder ultrasound or contrast study - a specialized technique that uses dye to outline the stones in the bladder.

-These imaging procedures will identify the presence of a bladder stone, but will not definitively indicate the composition of the stone.
+These imaging procedures identify the presence of a bladder stone but do not definitively indicate its composition.
 The only way to be sure that a bladder stone is made of struvite is to have the stone analyzed at a veterinary laboratory.